Tony Bettenhausen: Death

 Photo of a grave at Crown Hill Cemetery provided to Wikimedia Commons by Crown Hill Foundation.

 Personal life and family

 Bettenhausen was the father of Gary Bettenhausen, Tony Bettenhausen Jr. and Merle Bettenhausen.
 Gary Bettenhausen and Tony Bettenhausen Jr. both raced in the Indianapolis 500 numerous times.
-Merle Bettenhausen is his sole surviving son as of 2025.

 Awards and honors

 Bettenhausen has been inducted into the following halls of fame: